SpenserKao/Employee-Data-Navigation/README.md

 ## File structure
 Three sub-directories and fight files are briefed below.

 ### e2e-test-protractor-5.3.2
+Contains end-to-end testing libary and custome-made codes, which are based on Protractor 5.3.2.
+More to elaborate in testing sections.

 ### image
+Contains image files for documentation.

 ### unittest-jasmine-standalone-3.1.0
+Contains unit-test coes, which are based on Jasmine 3.1.0 in standalone mode.
+More to elaborate in testing sections.

 ### README.md
+This file you are reading.

 ### employeeData-depth5.json
+The main JSON file seralises employee data as an import input data to the applicatiin.
+As a virtual superset of employeeData.json explained next, this contains extrat data to conver extra more general/exceptional scenarios.

 ### employeeData.json
+As hinted earlier, this input data file only reflects basic Momenton-provided scenarios.

 ### index.html
+The default executable if http-server is set up locally.

 ### renderOptions.json
+Another attempt of modulising input data in a eralised form, except this is an auxliary responsible of configuring viewing options.

 ### script-ok.js
+JavaScript codes of this application.

 ### sryle.css

-## Key components: Input employee data and viewing options
-   - renderOptions.json - rather than hardcoded in index.html, the configuration of viewing options has been tabled in this file
-   - employeeData.json & employeeData-depth5.json - see explanation in next section
+Cascading Style Sheets.

 ## Test cases
-Two JSON-based flat files have been built to covern differenct scenarios.
+Two JSON-based flat files have been built to govern differenct scenarios.
    - employeeData.json - contains indentical content as examplied in the Momenton-provided requirement document
    - employeeData-depth5.json - currently used as a test case, a superset of above file, covering following extra scenarios:
       - Manager who is not a valid employee - this isn't covered in the original requirement document